JasperBoom/galaxy-tools-naturalis-internship/README.md

 The tool files should be reachable by the bashWrappers, either by being present in the same folder or by adding the tool files to the systems PATH.

 Edit the Galaxy tool_conf.xml file to add the tools to the Galaxy tool shed.
-The read quality analysis tools need a small galaxy.yml adjustion in order to correctly show their HTML output files.
-This adjustion concerns the "sanitize_all_html" option, which should be set to FALSE.
+The read quality analysis tools need a small galaxy.yml adjustment to correctly show their HTML output files.
+This adjustment concerns the "sanitize_all_html" option, which should be set to FALSE.

 ## Tool descriptions